humphs078/pands-project/README.md

 ---
 ## Definitions

++ Andrew's Curves (https://en.wikipedia.org/wiki/Andrews_plot) - is a way to visualize structure in high-dimensional data
 + Bivariate analysis (https://www.questionpro.com/blog/bivariate-analysis/) - is a statistical method for examining how two different things are related
 + Boxplot (https://en.wikipedia.org/wiki/Box_plot) - is a method for graphically demonstrating the spread of numerical